A Primer on Prostate Cancer

-Treatment of canine prostate cancer is difficult because the removal of the diseased gland tends to lead to permanent urinary incontinence.
+Treatment of canine prostate cancer is difficult because removing the diseased gland tends to lead to permanent urinary incontinence.

-In addition, most prostate tumors are malignant and have infiltrated nearby organs by the time signs become evident so that even if the gland is removed, the cancer is not completely eliminated.
+In addition, most prostate tumors are malignant and have infiltrated nearby organs by the time signs become evident.
+So even if the gland is removed, the cancer is not completely eliminated.
 Chemotherapy is not very useful.
 Some cases respond to radiation therapy, but this may also result in urinary incontinence.
 Overall, the prognosis for long-term quality of life is poor.

 Cancer versus enlarged prostate

-However, it is important to distinguish prostate cancer from a noncancerous, enlarged prostate, which can be effectively treated by neutering.
+However, it is essential to distinguish prostate cancer from a noncancerous, enlarged prostate, which can be effectively treated by neutering.